 Acts 26:24 Now as he thus made his defense, Festus said with a loud voice, “Paul, you are beside yourself!
 Much learning is driving you mad!”
 25 But he said, “I am not mad, most noble Festus, but speak the words of truth and reason.

-Ask yourself, does this honestly sound like a man who discouraged persuasion and reason?
+Ask yourself, does this sound like a man who discouraged persuasion and reason?
 Does this sound like a man that would ignore an opportunity to answer an objection?
 What Paul discouraged was reasoning from human wisdom—from a false foundation.
 God’s revelation is the foundation of all wisdom.
-This includes the history revealed in Genesis.
 Paul reasoned from scripture (Acts 17:2, Acts 18:28, 2Tim.
 3:15) and warned us not to go beyond it (1Cor.
-4:6) and attempt to reason from any other foundation.
+4:6).

 Knowing Your Audience